 Trevor Connor 09:28

-Oh, this reminds me of just got to quickly share my story of the most epic ride I ever did in my life.
-This was when I was living on Vancouver Island.
-And there’s this route that anybody who’s lived on Vancouver Island knows exactly what I’m talking about when I talk about the port Renfrew ride, which is this bout 110 120 mile epic just up and down killer climbs route and you go to this little logging town of Port Renfrew.
-And basically the road ends there like you take this road out.
-And it just ends And then you have to come back on all these hills and this route under normal conditions will crack you.
-But I went out by myself did not go fully prepared.
-I was thinking I could stop at a store and there are very few stores in this route because you have no idea just how out in the middle of nowhere you are.
-So did not bring enough food did not bring enough water.
-And as I’m passing the few stores I discovered I’m writing on the day when all the stores are closed.
-So there was nowhere to stop to get food, nowhere to stop to get water.
-I get to port Renfrew realizing I got a little over three hours to get home.
-I’m out of food, the one store in Port Renfrew is closed.
-And then I look at when is the sunset, and it is in two hours.
+All this reminds me of – I’ve just got to quickly share my story of the most epic ride I ever did in my life – this was when I was living on Vancouver Island and there’s this route that anybody who’s lived on Vancouver Island knows exactly what I’m talking about when I talk about the Port Renfrew ride, which is this bout 110, 120 mile epic, just up and down, killer climbs route and you go to this little logging town of Port Renfrew and basically the road ends there – like you take this road out and it just ends.
+And then you have to come back on all these hills and this route under normal conditions will crack you.
+But I went out by myself, did not go fully prepared, was thinking I could stop at a store and there are very few stores on this route because you have no idea just how out in the middle of nowhere you are so did not bring enough food, did not bring enough water.
+And as I’m passing the few stores, I discovered I’m riding on the day when all the stores are closed so there was nowhere to stop to get food, nowhere to stop to get water.
+I get to Port Renfrew realizing I got a little over three hours to get home, I’m out of food, the one store in Port Renfrew is closed and then I look at when is the sunset? – and it is in two hours.
 And you’re on a logging road with big logging trucks that will kill you.

-And if anybody has ever been no legit, this is a problem logging trucks haul bought on logging roads, there’s like no rules out there for like a gazillion actually
+And if anybody has ever been – no legit, this is a problem, logging trucks haul butt on logging roads, there’s like no rules out there for like a gazillion ton haul.

 Trevor Connor 10:59

-laws that logging trucks have the right away because they are so heavy and so big, they can’t really stop and get out of the way.
+There are laws that logging trucks have the right-of-way because they are so heavy and so big, they can’t really stop and get out of the way.
 So they can literally take you out and keep going.
-So I had my oh my god moment.
-I’m already bonking and I now have to time trial, this killer route back, no food, no water, somehow made it.
+So I had my “oh my god” moment, I’m already bonking and I now have to time trial this killer route back, no food, no water, somehow made it.
 I left my bike outside of my apartment.
-I barely walk into my apartment, go into the kitchen lie down on the floor.
-And I’m literally reaching up to see what I can grab on my counter and make it fall on the floor so that I can eat it and lay there on my kitchen floor for an hour and a half.
+I barely walk into my apartment, go into the kitchen, lie down on the floor and I’m literally reaching up to see what I can grab on my counter and make it fall on the floor so that I can eat it and lay there on my kitchen floor for an hour and a half.

 Rob Pickels 13:11

-What I think is interesting here is you look at my body type, right?
-I have fairly big legs, fairly big calves, I don’t lift or anything else, I have a body type that you would expect for someone like me, Trevor, kind of a body type.
-You’re more of a lean climber sort of guy.
+What I think is interesting here is- you look at my body type, right?
+I have fairly big legs, fairly big calves, I don’t lift or anything else, I have a body type that you would expect for someone like me, Trevor, kind of a body type, you’re more of a lean climber sort of guy.
 I’m very envious of who you are.
-But Greg, you’re different, right?
-Because you’re a very strong individual, like you have solid muscle mass, your legs are just as big if not bigger than mine.
-So it’s interesting that your energy system is that much sort of different.
+But Grant, you’re different, right?
+Because you’re a very strong individual, like you have solid muscle mass, your legs are just as big, if nothing, bigger than mine so it’s interesting that your energy system is that much sort of different.
 And is that just training or is that something else?

 Grant Holicky 13:42